 The projected 0.5 percent advance would follow a 0.1 percent gain in January, according to the median forecast in a Bloomberg survey of 67 economists before March 13 figures from the Commerce Department.
 Another report this week may show factory production rebounded.

 More jobs and rising wages are shoring up sentiment and underpinning demand at chains including Costco Wholesale Corp.
-(COST) and Gap Inc.’s Old Navy even as a tax increase trimmed paychecks beginning in January.
+(COST:US) and Gap Inc.’s Old Navy even as a tax increase trimmed paychecks beginning in January.
 The threat of across-the-board cuts in government spending -- known as sequestration -- also failed to deter households as rising home and stock prices boosted wealth.

 “Consumers aren’t packing it in, that’s for sure,” said Mark Zandi, chief economist at Moody’s Analytics Inc. in West Chester, Pennsylvania.
 “The sequester, at least so far, has had no discernible impact on confidence.”